1IoT/website/README.md

-# OneIoT Webtemplate
+# OneIoT Website

 There is only one IoT custom solution.
 OneIoT. contact@oneiot.de

-Gulp v3 required Node 10

-ToDo: Update gulp file
-Workaround: Use nvm to switch between Node versions
+- Node v10 required
+- gulp build & gulp watch